ansys/pyansys-math/doc/source/examples/basic_operations/basic_operations.rst

 Methods
 ~~~~~~~
-Alternatively you can use methods, following the numpy
+Alternatively you can use methods, following the NumPy
 standards.
 Available methods are:

 - `mm.add()`